First published in The Brooklyn Review, Fall 2011.

 When he walked up towards the house the day that Mark fell off the roof, he crossed the foul-line and yelled for Three to come over.
 I knew that meant he wanted to scream at both of us, so I went over too.
 He had already put a red carnation in his lapel, because Mr. Thompson’s funeral was scheduled for later that afternoon.
 As he leaned over Mark, his boutonnière dangled from his chest.
 I thought it might fall out and land on Mark, so I stared at it, willing it to stay looped in place.
 The thought of it falling made me imagine a mushroom cloud blooming over Dad's head.
 I feared anything that would make him explode.

 I looked down at my brother, breaking my incantation on the boutonnière.
 Every part of Mark was breathing heavily, except his right arm, which sat limply in the grass, as if it wanted nothing to do with the rest of his body.
 Before Dad even asked, Three started to explain what had happened.
 I never said a word, because the blood and the bruises around the blood made me nauseous and silent.
 Mark’s bone was sticking out.
 His skin, tan from half a summer of Little League, was a rainbow against the grass on the front lawn.
 Purple stained red.
 Three was talking, but I didn’t hear a thing.
 I just stared at Mark’s arm with everything leaking out of it, and tried not to pass out.
 I didn't.
-Instead, I threw up everywhere.
+Instead, I threw up.
 Mark looked at my vomit, then at his arm, and then he passed out.
 Dad ordered me to get the snow shovel from the garage and get rid of my upchuck, which was going to screw up the nitrogen in the grass if I didn’t hustle.
-When I came back from the garage with the orange plastic shovel, the hearse and everyone was gone, even Laura.
+When I came back from the garage with the orange plastic shovel, the hearse and everyone had already left, even Laura.
 I looked over at the Velasco’s window, and saw her step-dad peeking out from his post behind the curtain.
 When he saw me turn towards him, he vanished.